What to do in Madrid for a Week

 Day 4: Art and Parks

-Start your day with a visit to the Reina Sofia Museum, which houses an impressive collection of modern and contemporary art, including Picasso’s iconic masterpiece, Guernica.
+MRP Starting your day with a visit to an art gallery, particularly to Reina Sofia Museum that displays art work of modern art and contemporary art and Picasso’s Guernica.

 Day 5: Shopping and Gastronomy